hmchen47/DataScience/ML/MLNN-Hinton/02-Perceprtons.md

   + a Perceptron to use multiple feature units to recognize transformations of informative sub-patterns
     + required separate feature units for each position of those informative sub-patterns
     + the tricky part of pattern recognition must be solved by the hand-coded feature detectors, not the learning procedure
+  + Is Neural network bad according to the above theorem??

 + Learning with hidden units
   + Networks without hidden units
     + very limited in the input-output mappings they can learn to model
     + more layers of linear units still linear
     + fixed output non-linearity not enough to represent the non-linearity characteristics of problem
-  + Solution: using multiple layers of adaptive, non-linear hidden units
+  + Solution: using multiple layers of __adaptive__, non-linear hidden units
     + how to train such nets?
     + required an efficient way of adapting __all__ the weights, not just the last layer
     + learning the weights going into hidden units equivalent to learning features